xopxe/micro_rosso_platformio/README.md

 }
 ```

-You might want to create the variables from inside your firmware, and give them initial values.
-You must do that from a ros status change event, once the ros is connected.
+You might want to create the variables from inside your firmware and give them initial values.
+You must do that from a ros status change event once the ros is connected.
 For that, you must register a ros status listener as described above and add the parameter creation code:

 ```cpp
 static void ros_state_cb(ros_states state)